mainmatter/mainmatter.com/src/workshops/digital-product-strategy.md

 og:
   image: /assets/images/resources/workshops/digital-product-strategy/og-image.png
 topics:
-  - title: Understanding the product
+  - heading:  Understanding the product
     image: /assets/images/resources/workshops/digital-product-strategy/search.svg
     text: >
       Go over your goals, desired features, mission statement, and possible key performance indicators (KPIs).
 We also develop personas to gain a better understanding of who we are building this product for.
-  - title: Minimum Viable Product (MVP)
+  - heading:  Minimum Viable Product (MVP)
     image: /assets/images/resources/workshops/digital-product-strategy/crosshair.svg
     text: >
       Collaboratively strip down features and develop an understanding of the product's core functionality.
 The MVP is the sole focus for the rest of the exercises in the workshop
-  - title: User Flow Diagram
+  - heading:  User Flow Diagram
     image: /assets/images/resources/workshops/digital-product-strategy/user.svg
     text: >
       Create a visualization of every step of the journey the user takes from the
-  - title: Low-fidelity wireframes
+  - heading:  Low-fidelity wireframes
     image: /assets/images/resources/workshops/digital-product-strategy/compass.svg
     text: >
       A two-dimensional skeletal outline of key moments of the user flow diagram.
 Also called a fat marker sketch because it is made with such broad strokes that adding detail is difficult or impossible.
 The goal is to focus on communicating the concept rather than creating a detailed solution.
-  - title: Product architecture
+  - heading:  Product architecture
     image: /assets/images/resources/workshops/digital-product-strategy/database.svg
     text: >
       Create a diagram to overview the web application's architecture.